 Do you really need a passport photograph for my registration?

 All applications must include an up to date passport style photograph of yourself – the guidelines for photographs are outlined on the application forms.
 This is a security requirement.
-Further information about passport photo styles can be found on the Government website.

 Can I fax my application form to you?

 We do not accept faxed versions of application forms as we require an original colour passport photograph of you for your conference pass.